memgraph/docs/docs/reference-guide/streams/transformation-modules/api/python-api.md

 Raise `InvalidContextError` if context is invalid.

 ### `is_valid()`
-Returns true if the context is valid and can be be accessed.
+Returns true if the context is valid and can be accessed.